thkoch2001/tvlfyi_depot/README.md

 # dotfiles

 I'm documenting this primarily for personal use.
-This reposity contains shell configs, vim configs, emacs configs, a list of commonly used applications, and other items.
+This repository contains shell configs, vim configs, emacs configs, a list of commonly used applications, and other items.